 Ms. Costa then went on to join the faculty of Montclair Kimberley Academy Upper School for 3 years where she taught dance and choreographed for school dance concerts.
 Her performing experience includes, The Other Dance Company, DownTown Dance Co., PM Dance & Video Works, Montclair State University Dance Co., and performances at Colorado College under the direction of Bill Evans & Co.
 Kathy has also performed independently in various New York, Pennsylvania, and New Jersey choreographer’s showcases.
 Kathy's training, energy, knowledge, enthusiasm, passion and love of teaching is evident in each and every student she comes into contact with.
-Kathy has been Artistic Director of DanceWorks & Company, a teen touring company for 21 years.
-Under her artistic direction, the company has performed throughout the world, from New York City to London, Barcelona, Spain, Milan & Verona Italy and has been recognized as an outstanding dance company.
+Kathy has been Artistic Director of DanceWorks & Company, a teen touring company for 24 years.
+Under her artistic direction, the company has performed throughout the world, from New York City to London, Barcelona, Spain, Milan, Verona, Italy, Athens, Greece (2022) and has been recognized as an outstanding dance company.
 Kathy was thrilled to share her teaching expertise with 2 dance studios in Cape Town, South Africa in the Summer of 2014.
 Kathy continues to teach globally, during the Summer of 2015 Ms. Costa traveled to Beirut, Lebanon where she shared the love of dance education and expertise with the children at the Syrian Refugee Camps.
 She continues to explore the many possibilities of sharing Dance with all.
 Kathy also has 5 years of study in Anusara Yoga (providing an additional approach to body awareness and alignment, is certified in Life Coaching from The Life Coach Institute of Orange County with an area of expertise in working with adolescents thru young adults, serves on the Executive Board Member for Dance New Jersey, is on the Advisory Council for Dance at NJPAC- New Jersey Performing Arts Center in Newark, NJ and Appointed Ambassador for B.I.G.
 (Believe.
 Inspire.
 Grow), a women’s organization that provides professional training, inspirational speakers and an opportunity for women to excel in all areas of growth and development professionally and personally and a recent recipient of Del Keiffner Award 2016 presented by Performing Arts Educators.

-NELL CONWAY started her dance journey with Kathy Costa at three years old.
+NELL CONWAY has been DanceWorks Studios Production & Marketing manager and instructor for the past 4 years.
+She started her dance journey with Kathy Costa at three years old.
 Since her first class, Nell's passion for the dance community and the DanceWorks philosophy has continued to grow and flourish.
 In addition to being a DanceWorks student and company member, Nell worked as a studio manager and teacher from 2001 - 2005.
 She also studied with Freespace Dance, The American Dance Festival, and other various companies in the tri-state area.
 After graduating from Montclair High School, Nell attended Virginia Commonwealth University as a dance major, learning from esteemed choreographers from all over the globe.
-Nell graduated with a degree in Arts Management with a focus in dance and events management Most recently, Nell shared her choreographic expertise with DanceWorks & Company in 2016 where she set a duet on the graduating seniors.
-She is looking forward to sharing her passion for choreography and teaching with the students at DanceWorks.
+Nell graduated with a degree in Arts Management with a focus in dance and events management.
+She enjoys sharing her passion for choreography and teaching with the students at DanceWorks.

 JEFFRY FOOTE is an actor, singer, and tap dancer.
 Jeffry has been performing for many years in the tri state area.
 Some of his credits include Shades Of Harlem, Dance Bojangles Dance, Riffin & Tappin, 42nd Street, and is a principal member of the NJ Tap Dance Ensemble.
 He has also performed in venues such as NJPAC, BergenPac, and Mayo Arts.
 He also teaches tap in Morris and Essex Counties, and has been teaching rhythm tap for 13 years.
 He has also appeared in short films, and has some various voice over projects as well.